Everyone has his/her own way of learning. However, this blog post gives you an approach on how to study for the GRE with the self-study method.

 If you are interested in the second or third options, then we recommend you to research and find out the best ones near you (or on the internet).

 In general, you need around 50 days, give or take a few.
 Usually, it starts with learning words with the help of GRE vocabulary 'flashcards' .
-You could also start with Yocket GRE Flashcards which is currently available on the Yocket Android App.
+You could also start with Yocket GRE Flashcards which is currently available on the Yocket App ( available on Android as well as iOS).
 If you're pretty consistent with reading newspapers, you definitely have an edge, considering you’ve probably come across a handful of vocabulary words already.
 In short, be quick with the meanings and its usage of the words.

 Once you are done with a considerable number of words, start solving the ETS Official Guide to the GRE, ETS Verbal Reasoning Practice Questions, ETS Quantitative Reasoning Practice Questions.
 Get the books from one of your friends who has already taken the GRE.
 Along with ETS, solve GRE BARRONS.
 It's one of the best books for GRE and teaches you a lot.
 Solve the quant section completely.
 It's fun to solve and is useful.
 This book will help you improve your speed for the GRE Quantitative section.
 It has 5 test papers.
 Solve them gradually.

 In the last 20-22 days, start taking the online practice test for GRE.
 There are hundreds of free online tests if you search on the internet and one can't solve them all.
 Hence, there are some standard mock tests that one needs to solve.
 Some of them are listed below.: